Found us from search engine?

 While not exactly raking in tens of thousands of subscribers a month, we did manage to multiply our opt-in ten times the amount we get when we first started.
 Conversion rate almost quadrupled, from an average value of 1.48% up to 5.71%!

-So here’s some of the tips how we manage to achieve those figures:
+So here’s how we started our email marketing campaign and also some of the tips how we manage to achieve those figures:

 Giving away free downloadables in exchange of an email address is a bread and butter opt-in technique.
 But it’s not as simple as it sounds.
 To increase the effectiveness of your offer, it have to be related to the reader’s’ current interest.